carlablanco/dlp-to-data-catalog-asset/README.md

 ```

 Make sure to replace the placeholder values (PROJECT, LOCATION_CATEGORY, DATASET, INSTANCE, ZONE, DB_NAME, and TABLE) with the appropriate values for your specific setup.

+## Run the program on DataFlow.

+To use the program on DataFlow the following steps are required.

+### Steps to run the solutions.

+-Create a Dataflow template from the Apache Beam code by executing the necessary command.
+Specify the appropriate options and parameters.

+-Once the template is created, deploy the Dataflow job using the template.
+Configure the job with the required parameters, such as the source database connection details, DLP inspection configuration, and Data Catalog metadata management settings.
+--> ver como le paso los placeholders, son los mismos que arriba